-On February 10, 2014, the Company completed the sale of its market making business, G1 Execution Services, LLC, to an affiliate of Susquehanna International Group, LLP for cash proceeds of \$76 million.
-The sale resulted in a gain of \$4 million which was recorded in the facility restructuring and other exit activities line item on the consolidated statement of income (loss).
+On February 10, 2014, the Company completed the sale of its market making business, G1 Execution Services, LLC, to an affiliate of Susquehanna for cash proceeds of \$76 million.
+The sale resulted in a gain of \$4 million which was recorded in the facility restructuring and other exit activities line item on the consolidated statement of income.
 The table below summarizes the carrying amounts of the major classes of assets and liabilities of the market making business at December 31, 2013 (dollars in millions):

-Dec ember 31, 2013 (1)
+December 31, 2013(1)

 Assets:

 Cash and equivalents \$ 11

 Trading securities 105

 Property and equipment, net 2

 Other intangibles, net 21

 Other assets 38

 Total assets \$ 177

 Liabilities:

 Other liabilities \$ 107

 Total liabilities \$ 107

-(1) Assets and liabilities as of December 31, 2013 were classified as held-for-sale and reflected in the other assets and other liabilities line items on the consolidated balance sheet respectively.
+(1) Assets and liabilities at December 31, 2013 were classified as held-for-sale and reflected in the other assets and other liabilities line items on the consolidated balance sheet respectively.